theolivenbaum/resin/README.md

 ### Resin includes a web GUI where you can

-- query collections of documents with natural or structured queries
+- query collections of documents naturally or structured
 - create new collections from slices of existing collections

 ### and a HTTP API that you can use to